veson-nautical/react-param-context/README.md

 ## State Helpers

-This library provides implementations of `useLocalStorage` and `useQueryParmeter`, because we found existing libraries of mixed quality, but you are welcome to use your own hooks or other libraries as well.
+This library provides implementations of `useLocalStorageState` and `useQueryParmeter`, because we found existing libraries of mixed quality, but you are welcome to use your own hooks or other libraries as well.
 You can implement hooks that set data through APIs or custom reducers, but every parameter should return a [state, setState] pair in the end.